EarthAsylum/eacObjectCache/readme.md

     define( 'EAC_OBJECT_CACHE_GLOBAL_GROUPS', [ 'groupA', 'groupB', ... ] );
 ```

-Global Object groups are not tagged with or separated by the site/blog id.
+Global object groups are not tagged with or separated by the site/blog id.

 _\* WordPress already defines several global groups that do not need to be duplicated here, rather the groups entered here are added to those defined by WordPress._